5 Hairdressers On The Exact Moment They Broke Up With A Client

 Hairdressers are sacred.
 When you find a good one, you tend to stick to them like glue.
-For the longest time after I moved to London, I would travel back to Nottingham just to get my hair done, lest I regret going to someone new.
+For the longest time after I moved to the city, I would travel back to my home town just to get my hair done, lest I regret going to someone new.
 I did eventually try someone local, and when I left feeling pleased with the result, I felt guilty — like I’d just cheated on my beloved Amy.
 Eventually, I had to “break up” with her — (“I just can’t afford to travel all the way here — it’s not you, it’s me…”) — and it felt awful.

 AdvertisementADVERTISEMENT